Australian qualification pathway

 • a copy of your degree certificate(s)

-• your Curriculum Vitae (CV)/resume.
-This should be comprehensive and include details of your post graduate professional social work experience and professional development undertaken.
+• your curriculum vitae (CV) or resume.
+This should be comprehensive and include details of your postgraduate professional social work experience and any professional development undertaken

 • copies of your ID documents

-• references and other evidence of good conduct (for example Police certificate)
+• references and other evidence of good conduct (for example, a Police certificate).

 1. Complete and return the Overseas Competence Assessment Template.

-If your registration application is successful, you will be expected to complete another competence assessment within 12 months of your first Practising Certificate being issued.
+If your registration application is successful, you will be expected to complete another competence assessment within 12 months of your first practising certificate being issued.
 This includes assessing competencies one and two which specifically relate to practice in the New Zealand context.
-See core competence standards
+See

 Completion of registration application